 Understanding an Alcohol Use Disorder

 People with severe drinking problems are diagnosed with an illness known as an alcohol use disorder.
 An alcohol use disorder, or AUD, manifests itself through the persistent and compulsive consumption of alcohol.
 Combined with a lack of control over how much you consume, and feeling negative whenever not drinking, AUD’s inevitably escalate.

 There are nearly six million people in the U.S. who suffer from an alcohol use disorder.
 Because alcohol is so easily available to those of a certain age, alcoholism has all the necessary means to thrive.
 Those with this condition typically exhibit the following symptoms needing urgent attention:

-- An inability to limit their alcohol intake
+- An inability to limit their alcohol intake in one sitting

-- Giving up on or avoiding work or school responsibilities to drink
+- Giving up on or avoiding work, school or responsibilities to drink

 - Neglecting relationships because of excessive alcohol use